jabinteractive/jab-count-expo/README.md

 Test counter app created using Expo.

+Updating readme as a test.